roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Vue

-Again, double-check your button styles got copied over to the Vue component.
+Again, double-check your button styles got copied over to the Vue component’s  `littlebutton-vue/src/components/Button.vue`.
+If not, you can run `yarn syncStyles`.

+Note that if you forget to run `yarn syncStyles` our `dev` script will do this for us when we next start the application anyway:
+    `"dev": "yarn syncStyles && vite",`

 If so, you'll make the following changes to the script section of `littlebutton-vue/src/components/Button.vue`:

     <script>